Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 Andrew Charles Steinerman - JPMorgan Securities LLC

 Hi, it's Andrew.
-When you look at the portfolio of lease consortiums, you mentioned that it's a drag this year of 10 basis points to 20 basis points.
+When you look at the portfolio of lease consortiums, you mentioned that it's a drag this year of 10 to 20 basis points.
 Could you help us look into the future where you look at the whole portfolio, like do you feel like the new centers are going to be a drag again in 2018?
-Just give us the evolution going forward in the – kind of the margin profile of lease consortiums?
+Just give us the evolution going forward in kind of the margin profile of lease consortiums?

 Elizabeth J. Boland - Bright Horizons Family Solutions, Inc.

 Yeah.
 So in the micro – the class, obviously, they're opening throughout the year, but as a class, the centers will generally be breaking even around 15 months to 18 months.
-So, what we have this year is a drag based on the five classes, if you will, that are now open and it's a 10 basis point to 20 basis point drag this year.
+So what we have this year is a drag based on the five classes, if you will, that are now open, and it's a 10 to 20 basis point drag this year.
 We would expect, as those centers, that group is now maturing and getting to break even, that the centers that we have, a loss on is limited next year to a few that open late this year, and the 2018 class.
 So as a group, the lease consortium centers would be contributing more like 10 basis points to 20 basis points rather than be a headwind of 10 basis points to 20 basis points.
 That's part of what would contribute to the turnaround and the operating margin growth there.

 Andrew Charles Steinerman - JPMorgan Securities LLC